Tree Fruits

 What could be better than enjoying a fresh crisp fall apple from your own tree or sweet juicy raspberries from your own garden?

-While it is true that we cannot grow oranges and bananas (planted outdoors) take heart.
+While it is true that we cannot grow oranges and bananas outdoors take heart.
 There is an amazing variety of fruits that we can grow, many of which are surprising.
+For example did you know that there are prairie hardy apricots and pears?

-The following varieties are zoned for a zone 3 and some for zone 2.
-We are in zone 3 and zone 2 is a colder, longer winter and do very well here.
+The following varieties are hardy for zone 3 and some for zone 2.

 Starting a fruit orchard may seem daunting and expensive.
 Where to start?
 These would be our first picks because of hardiness, fruit quality and ease of growing: